rharinath26/nhanes-diabetes-hypertension-analysis/first-draft/first_draft_report.md

 - RF + XGBoost pipelines (overall and race-specific) address missingness, non-linear effects, and class imbalance with minimal tuning.
 - Permutation-importance rankings generally agree with initial Gini importance but are less biased, providing reliable feature orderings for each saved model.
 - ROC/PR curves demonstrate relatively strong discrimination in the face of low diabetes prevalence.
-- Running models with and without age cleanly separates modifiable factors from this confounding demographic.
+- Running models with and without age cleanly separates modifiable factors from age, which is a confounding demographic.

 **Weaknesses**
 - Tree ensembles remain partially opaque.
 Permutation importance orders features but does not show interaction directionality.